Midonk/mayaExportReady/README.md

 - **Remind of your preceding options** per scenes making you gain time <br>
     *NOTE: the script uses metadata that are generally saved when you launch the script.*
 - You can **save your settings as preferences** to make your own settings as the default ones in every projects
+- You can **reset the setting of the window** at any time following your preferences

 ## What the script can do:
 - **Freeze transformations** of all type of transform nodes
 - **Delete the history** of all type of transform nodes
 - Constraint its process on your **selection or on the all scene**
 - **Make a cleanup** of your meshes
-- **Check non-manifold meshes** and display some informations about
+- **Check non-manifold meshes** and display some informations about it
 - **Conform normals** of your meshes
 - **Rebuild normals** of your meshes with given angles
 - **Relocalize your pivot**